Case study: Playing Video in Your iOS Application

 You should test all media applications on a real device to check the performance and delays, which might not occur on the simulator.

 To be honest, I cannot even imagine today’s world of videos without YouTube.
 You can easily integrate native YouTube video player into your iOS application.
 It has a simple interface and integration is not complex at all.

 Moreover, you can easily display the controls and timescale the way you like, start play video from particular second, and hide the YouTube logo.

 You can build your own realization of YouTube player retrieving video by parsing data.
 Actually, you can get away with XCDYouTubeKit.
 It uses AVKit to play YouTube videos and has native iOS interface.

-However, according to YouTube Terms of Service, the only official way to play their videos is to run the native YouTube player.
+However, according to YouTube Terms of Service, the only official way to play their videos is to run the native YouTube player or video player library in Swift.
 So the best solution here is to use the official product.

 While developing an app it is important to follow iOS Human Interface Guidelines.

 In media applications, you should provide a proper volume slider.
 Besides this, you should respect user privacy.

 Here is an extract from iOS Human Interface Guidelines: “When users unplug a headset or headphones or disconnect from a wireless device (or the device goes out of range or turns off), they don’t want to automatically share what they’ve been listening to with others.
 For this reason, they expect an app that is currently playing audio to pause, allowing them to explicitly restart playback when they’re ready.”

 Actually, in addition to performance, privacy is another significant issue of Autoplay.
 Just present some progress hud or pregenerated thumbnail before media will be ready to play.